 We should also mention that even if your swing speed is less than 90 mph, you may still have to experiment with the shaft/loft sleeve or even get a fitting in order to get the most out of this driver.

-This driver is built for high MOI, high launch, low spin, and adjustable perimeter weighting that will appeal to many seniors.
-It has an excellent customer score of 4.8/5 (100% recommended) on the Callaway store and won a gold medal on the 2023 Golf Digest Hot List.
+This driver has an excellent customer score of 4.9/5 (100% recommended) on the Callaway store and won a gold medal on the 2024 Golf Digest Hot List.
+Its key features are:

 Pros